tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ~~~~

 The Hash function and the HKDF hash are the cipher suite hash algorithm.
-Hash.length is its output length.
+Hash.length is its output length in bytes.
 Messages are the concatenation of the
 indicated handshake messages, including the handshake message type
 and length fields, but not including record layer headers.
 Note that
 in some cases a zero-length HashValue (indicated by "") is passed to